ansys/pyconverter-xml2py/doc/source/getting_started/index.rst

 ===============

 Here are some guidelines to use the ``pydita-ast`` package.
-One can keep in mind that each steps can be modified to fit with its own project.
+One can keep in mind that each step can be modified to fit with its own project.